DullAnt/DevOps_Kt1/readme.md

 Here you can see building branches and creating various tags

 # Developer
-### This project was developed by DullAnt.My GitHub profile: (https://github.com/DullAnt)
+### This project was developed by DullAnt.
+My GitHub profile: (https://github.com/DullAnt)

 # Links